shoelim/shoelim.github.io/_pages/sides.md

 ### Technology
-I am particularly interested in [Web 3.0](https://www.web3.university/) and the related applications.
+I am particularly interested in the future of internet: [Web 3.0](https://www.web3.university/) and the related applications.
 The key feature of Web 3.0 is that data will be interconnected in a decentralized manner, in contrast to the current generation of the internet (Web 2.0) where data is mostly stored in a centralized way.
 I am constantly learning and exploring the building blocks of Web 3.0: blockchain, cryptocurrency, and AI.
 I am also interested in [autonomous EVs](https://www.tesla.com/AI), decentralized finance, NFTs, DAOs, sustainable technologies, technology investing, and more.

 ### Biohacking